Big Sur Elopement and Wedding Photographer | Lynn Lewis Photography

 Getting Around

-The workaround is to download the Maps.me app.
+If you don't have enough data or will be in an area without cell service, the workaround is to download the Maps.me app.
 On your personal Google Map, click on the three dots next to the map name, and click on "Export to KML."
 Checkmark "Export to .kml file (for full icon support, use .kmz)".
 Then email the file to yourself.
 On your phone, hold down the .kml file in your email, and then scroll across to where you'll see the Maps.me icon with "Import with maps.me."
 Once you import the map, you'll be able to open this map whenever you want!
 You can also use this app to set directions.
 The only downside is that you'll lose the color coordinated icons set in Google Maps.

 Picture